 To: [•] in its capacity as the commissioned company for bondholders for and on behalf of the holders of the Bonds (as defined below) (in this capacity, the CCB).

-From: Credit Guarantee and Investment Facility, a trust fund of the Asian Development Bank (CGIF)

-Copy: GLP Pte.
-Ltd. (the Issuer)

-Date:

-GLP Pte.
-Ltd. (the Issuer) - Reimbursement and Indemnity Agreement dated 20[•] (the Indemnity Agreement) between the Issuer and CGIF in connection with the GLP Pte.
-Ltd. Japanese Yen Tokyo Pro-Bond Market Listed Bonds - [Insert Series No.] Series (20[•]) Guaranteed by Credit Guarantee and Investment Facility, a trust fund of the Asian Development Bank (the Bonds)

-I refer to the Indemnity Agreement and the guarantee agreement dated 20[•] between CGIF and the CCB as a Guaranteed Party (the Guarantee Agreement).

-I am a duly authorised officer of CGIF.
-I am authorised to give this certificate and certify that CGIF has received (or waived receipt of) all of the documents and evidence set out in Schedule 1 (Conditions Precedent) to the Indemnity Agreement in form and substance satisfactory to CGIF.

-This also serves as notification to the CCB in accordance with Clause 2.2 (Term of this Guarantee) of the Guarantee Agreement that the guarantee pursuant to the Guarantee Agreement is in effect, subject to the issuance of the Bonds, and to the Issuer that CGIF has no objection to the issuance of the Bonds.

-Unless we notify you to the contrary in writing, you may assume that this certificate remains true and correct.

-This certificate, and any non-contractual obligations arising out of or in connection to it, should be governed by and construed in accordance with English law.
+From: Credit Guarantee and Investment Facility, a trust fund of the Asian Development Bank (CGIF) Copy: GLP Pte.
+Ltd. (the Issuer) Date: Dear Sirs, Indemnity Agr Yen Tokyo Pr (the Issuer) - Reimbursement and Indemnity Agreement dated lemnity Agreement and the guarantee agreement dated 20[●] between CGIF a Guaranteed Party (the Guarantee Agreement). received (or wa thorised officer of CGIF.
+I am authorised to give this certificate and certify that CGIF has ived receipt of) all of the documents and evidence set out in Schedule 1 (Conditions Precedent) y Agreement in form and substance satisfactory to CGIF.
+Guarantee Agre s as notification to the CCB in accordance with Clause 2.2 (Term of this Guarantee) of the element that the guarantee pursuant to the Guarantee Agreement is in effect, subject to the Bonds, and to the Issuer that CGIF has no objection to the issuance of the Bonds.
+Unless we notif by you to the contrary in writing, you may assume that this certificate remains true and correct. , and any non-contractual obligations arising out of or in connection to it, should be governed ed in accordance with English law.

-CREDIT GUARANTEE AND INVESTMENT FACILITY, a trust fund of the Asian Development Bank
+For CREDIT GUARANTEE AND INVESTMENT FACILITY a trust fund of the Asian Development Bank